What Are DevOps Engineer Roles and Responsibilities in 2023?

 The ultimate goal is to allow developers to concentrate on writing code without having to worry about the underlying infrastructure.

-The second one is to make it easy for the operations.
+The second one is to make operations easy.

 As a DevOps engineer, you can support the operations team by providing monitoring tools that help them better understand the product.
 Timely information about traffic patterns, such as high or low traffic periods, can be extremely beneficial.
 Additionally, tracking how end-users interact with the system can provide valuable insights into areas for improvement.